SevenZeroThree/yt_playlist_jquery_plugin/README.md

-Used to get the playlists for the supplied user.
+Used to get the playlists for the supplied user, and the associated videos for those playlists.

 Plugin Parameters: